 To clean or not to clean... that is the question.
 TechLogix is often asked whether cleaning fiber is necessary.
 Some manufacturers claim it's not, others claim it's critical and failure to do so will void your warranty.
 So what's the reality?

-The answer is easy -- yes, there is a benefit to cleaning both the optical fiber strand during installation and and your optical connections, including connectors and electronic ports.
+The answer is easy -- yes, there is a benefit to cleaning both the optical fiber strand during installation and your optical connections, including connectors and electronic ports.
 This article explains why.

 Fiber is Built for Cleanliness